greengerong/rebirth-chart/src/app/exports/README.md

 ## Welcome

 Welcome to `@Rebirth/Chart`.
-This repo is Angular2 ui library for Bootstrap.
+This repo is Angular2 ui library for Chart.js.
 And it is being built from scratch in Typescript.

 You can check [Demo Showcase](/rebirth-chart) & [API document](/rebirth-chart/compodocs/overview.html).

 ## Dependencies

-`@Rebirth/Chart` is all base on Angular2 and Bootstrap css.
-It no dependency on jQuery or Bootstrap's JavaScript is required.
+`@Rebirth/Chart` is all base on Angular2 and Chart.js.
 The only required dependencies are:

 * [Angular](https://angular.io/) (requires `Angular` version 2.3.1 or higher)